 Senior Water Rights

-The Imperial Irrigation District has the most senior water rights on the Colorado River, and when it agreed to transfer water to the San Diego County Water Authority it significantly increased the reliability of our water supply.
+The Imperial Irrigation District has the most senior water rights on the Colorado River.
+When it agreed to transfer water to the San Diego County Water Authority, our water supply became more reliable.

-With microfiltration and reverse osmosis we can turn water from the Pacific Ocean, and our own wastewater, into drinking water of the highest quality.
+With microfiltration and reverse osmosis we can turn ocean and waste water, into high-quality drinking water.
 This is a drought-proof water supply.